USFWS/secas/blueprint-known-issues.md

 ---
 title: Known Issues
-description: See the "known issues" associated with the latest version of the Southeast Conservation Blueprint
+description: See the "known issues" associated with the current Southeast Blueprint
 layout: page
 ---
 As a living spatial plan, the Blueprint is always a work in progress.
 We maintain a list of the problems with the Blueprint that have been identified in the review process so far, which we call "known issues".
 These known issues are part of our committment to transparently documenting the Blueprint's strengths and weaknesses.
 They also help us prioritize the most important issues to fix in the next update cycle.